 Saadabad Palace

-The Sa'dabad Palace, aslo spelled Saadabad Palace, was built in the northern part of Tehran, in the Shemiran area during the Pahlavi era.
+The Sa’dabad Palace, also spelled Saadabad Palace, was built in the northern part of Tehran, in the Shemiran area during the Pahlavi era.

 The royals of the Qajar dynasty in the 19th century used this palace as their summer capital.
 Saadabad Palace occupies a vast area of 275 acres (over 110 hectares).

-Saadabad Palace was converted into many museums after the Iranian Revolution, including the Military museum, the museum of calligraphy or the green museum.
+Saadabad Palace was converted into many museums after the Iranian Revolution, including the Military Museum, the Museum of Calligraphy, and the green museum.

 It displays many historical artifacts and documents that represent Iran’s rich cultural history.